History of Iranian Americans in Los Angeles: Demographics

-Iranians in Los Angeles include irreligious Iranians, Iranian Muslims, Iranian Jews, Iranian Armenians, and Iranian Baháʼí.
+Iranians in Los Angeles include irreligious Iranians, Iranian Muslims, Iranian Jews, Iranian Armenians, Iranian Assyrians, and Iranian Baháʼí.

-As of the 1990 U.S. Census there were 76,000 Iranians in the Los Angeles region, 29% of the overall Iranian population of the United States.
+As of the 1990 US census there were 76,000 Iranians in the Los Angeles region, 29% of the overall Iranian population of the United States.

 In 1980, of the 37,700 ethnic Armenians in Los Angeles who were born outside of the United States, 7,700 came from Iran, outnumbering all other migrations of Armenians from any other nation.

 As of 1980 about 70% of ethnic Armenian immigrants from the former Soviet Union, Iran, and Lebanon had arrived between 1975 and 1980.

 Iranian Armenians

 The 15-year-long Lebanese Civil War that started in 1975 and the Iranian revolution of 1979 greatly contributed to the influx of Middle Eastern Armenians to the US.
 The Armenian communities in these Middle Eastern countries were well established and integrated, but not assimilated, into local populations.
 Armenians in Lebanon and Iran are represented in the parliaments as ethnic minorities.
 Many lived in luxury in their former countries, and more easily handled multilingualism, while retaining aspects of traditional Armenian culture.

-Regarding Iranian-Americans of Armenian origin, the 1980 US Census put the number of Armenians living in Los Angeles at 52,400, of which 71.9% were foreign born: 14.7% in Iran, 14.3% in the USSR, 11.5% in Lebanon, 9.7% in Turkey, 11.7% in other Middle Eastern countries (Egypt, Iraq, Israel, etc.), and the rest in other parts of the world.
+Regarding Iranian-Americans of Armenian origin, the 1980 US census put the number of Armenians living in Los Angeles at 52,400, of which 71.9% were foreign born: 14.7% in Iran, 14.3% in the USSR, 11.5% in Lebanon, 9.7% in Turkey, 11.7% in other Middle Eastern countries (Egypt, Iraq, Israel, etc.), and the rest in other parts of the world.

 In 1988 up to 3,000 Iranian Armenians were scheduled to arrive in the Los Angeles area.

 Compared to other Iranian groups, Iranian Armenians in Los Angeles had a higher likelihood of economic ties with one another.
 Most customers and employees of Iranian Armenians who had self-employment were not Armenian and not Iranian, while most business partners of self-employed Iranian Armenians were fellow Iranian Armenians.
 Der-Martirosian, Sabagh, and Bozorgmehr concluded that the Iranian Armenian ethnicity had a "special strength".

 As of 1980, 80% of Iranian Armenians have fellow Armenian Iranians at their social gatherings and as spouses and close friends.
 Iranian Armenian parents have proportionately higher numbers of Armenian friends compared to their children.